Quantum Error Correction Codes for Truncated SU(2) Lattice Gauge Theories: Introduction

-On a different perspective, the Gauss's law constraint can be viewed as an advantage of gauge theory for quantum simulation.
+On a different perspective, Gauss's law can be viewed as an advantage of gauge theory for quantum simulation.
 Gauge invariance means redundancy in the description of the physical Hilbert space.
-Physical states are singlets under gauge transformations and the total Hilbert space contains both physical and unphysical states.
+In the Kogut-Susskind formulation, physical states are singlets under gauge transformations and the total Hilbert space contains both physical and unphysical states.
 Gauss's law picks up the gauge singlet sector.
 In this spirit, gauge theory has a natural redundancy for quantum error correction and Gauss's law can be used as a check for error syndromes.
-This line of thinking has been pursued by several groups, to detect errors that break Gauss's law as an oracle~\cite{Stryker:2018efp}, to construct error correction codes for fermionic quantum simulation~\cite{Chen:2022dox} and for lattice gauge theories with abelian groups [$\mathbb{Z}_2$ and truncated U(1)]~\cite{Rajput:2021trn,Spagnoli:2024mib} and discrete groups~\cite{Carena:2024dzu}, and to build approximate codes for continuous symmetries~\cite{Faist:2019ahr}.
-Utilizing Gauss's law opens new ways of constructing error correction codes, which may be more natural for quantum simulations of lattice gauge theories than other generic codes~\cite{Shor:1995hbe,Laflamme:1996iw,Calderbank:1995dw,Steane:1996ghp,Kitaev:1997wr,Bravyi:1998sy,Bombin:2006sj,Pastawski:2015qua,Bravyi:2023qpn}, some of which are proposed and tested for general-purpose fault tolerant quantum computing~\cite{Fowler:2012hwn,GoogleQuantumAIandCollaborators:2024efv,Paetznick:2024ztu,Yoder:2025ooz}.
+This line of thinking has been pursued by several groups, to detect errors that break Gauss's law as an oracle~\cite{Stryker:2018efp}, to construct error correction codes for fermionic quantum simulation~\cite{Chen:2022dox} and for lattice gauge theories with Abelian groups [$\mathbb{Z}_2$ and truncated U(1)]~\cite{Rajput:2021trn,Spagnoli:2024mib} and discrete groups~\cite{Carena:2024dzu}, to build approximate codes for continuous symmetries~\cite{Faist:2019ahr,Woods:2019fpy}, and to understand the relation in terms of quantum reference frames~\cite{Carrozza:2024smc}.
+Utilizing Gauss's law opens new ways of constructing error correction codes, which may be more natural for quantum simulations of lattice gauge theories than other generic codes~\cite{Shor:1995hbe,Laflamme:1996iw,Calderbank:1995dw,Steane:1996ghp,Kitaev:1997wr,Bravyi:1998sy,Bombin:2006sj,Pastawski:2015qua,Bravyi:2023qpn}, some of which are proposed and tested for general-purpose fault-tolerant quantum computing~\cite{Fowler:2012hwn,GoogleQuantumAIandCollaborators:2024efv,Paetznick:2024ztu,Yoder:2025ooz}.